Understanding engaging and personalized digital experiences

-Provide end users—including customers, employees, partners, citizens, students, and other audiences—with unified, timely, and continuous access to relevant information, interactions, and knowledge.
+- Provide end users with unified, timely and continuous access to relevant information, interactions and knowledge

-Facilitate and apply user-experience design practices, such as persona modeling, journey mapping, responsive layout and data-driven design, to improve individuals' digital experiences.
+- Facilitate and apply user-experience design practices, such as persona modeling, journey mapping, responsive layout and data-driven design, to improve users' digital experience

 DXPs are designed to serve a broader range of use cases than digital commerce.
 Conversely, features and functions specific to digital commerce are not required for a product to qualify as a DXP platform.
 Still, several DXP providers offer native or integrated commerce functionality, which adds significant breadth to their offerings.

-In order to better demonstrate how DXPs are structured and provide some dimension to the myriad ways they are used to enhance the user experience, let’s take a closer look at the individual components that make them so powerful.
+To better demonstrate how DXPs are structured and provide some dimension to the myriad ways they enhance the user experience, let’s take a closer look at the components that make them so powerful.

-The problem with a traditional CMS and the reason that a headless CMS are a critical component of an engaging DXP is that changes often have to be made in the face of a large, monolithic block of code limiting the potential of the content layer.
-New development, or a necessary digital touchpoint expansion, may necessitate an entirely new CMS or heavy modifications within the current system, which adds complexity and costs.
+The problem with a traditional CMS and the reason that a headless CMS are a critical component of a composable DXP is that changes often have to be made in the face of a large, monolithic block of code limiting the potential of the content layer.
+New development may necessitate an entirely new CMS or heavy modifications within the current system, which adds complexity and costs.

-These limitations make a traditional CMS cumbersome to maintain, but more importantly, they make it difficult to expand.
-In our world of IOT, multiple device, and immersive experiences, this severely limits a company’s ability to move and adapt quickly.
+These limitations make a traditional CMS cumbersome to maintain and difficult to expand.
+In our world of IOT, multiple devices and immersive experiences, this severely limits a company’s ability to move and adapt quickly.
 Adherents to this old technology will adapt and develop slower than their competitors who have embraced new standards.

-For this reason alone, there is a lot of attention developing around content hubs and the benefits that this type of content experience provides for both the prospect and the business.
+For this reason, there is a lot of attention developing around content hubs and the benefits they provide for both the prospect and the business.

 A content hub centralizes all of your content into a one-stop shop for visitors.
 Implementing a hub into marketing campaigns that combine lead generation with lead nurturing can increase the value of your investment in content development.
 Let’s take a closer look at the benefits of content hubs.